-Comparing & Choosing Pond Construction Methods.
+Comparing & Choosing the Best Pond Construction Methods

-Fish and water feature pond construction methods are vast and varied and range from using flexible, waterproof liners, to laying bricks, blocks with mortar or formed and shaped concrete and then plastering the structure.
+Fish and water feature pond construction methods are vast and varied, and range from using flexible, waterproof liners, to laying bricks, blocks with mortar or formed and shaped concrete and then plastering the structure.

 Before you decide what sort of pond you are going to build (or have built), it’s a good idea to compare all the different methods in terms of:

-- Availability of materials,
+- Availability of materials

-- Final effect, and
+- Final effect

-- Any other pros and cons you can think of.
+- Any other pros and cons you can think of

-To do this, your first step will be to locate suitable fish pond supplies.
+Your first step will be to locate suitable fish pond supplies.
 You can then either work with what is available or look further afield to find exactly what you want – and need – for your chosen pond type.

 In broad terms, the most common construction methods people use to build garden fish ponds involve:

-- Installing rigid liners or preformed ponds usually made from either fiberglass or some type of thermoplastic material,
+- Installing rigid liners or preformed ponds usually made from either fiberglass or some type of thermoplastic material

 Where flexible liners and preformed ponds are used, these are the only materials you need to create an impervious, watertight shell.
 But when ponds are built using the other specified materials, it is necessary to plaster the inside of the shell and/or seal them with some other suitable material.
 Rubberized bitumen is a common choice for plastered pools, although some people prefer the more expensive option of using a glass fiber coating.